-The operating entities consisting of Opera Australia and the Australian Opera and Ballet Orchestra (AOBO) recorded a combined surplus for the year of \$237,165.
-One of the major successes of 2015 for Opera Australia was the Handa Opera on Sydney Harbour production of Aida, with over 57,000 people experiencing the spectacular event.
-In theatre opera in the Sydney Opera House and Melbourne Arts Centre also enjoyed the highest occupancy percentages experienced in many years.
-Expenditure was also well controlled, in particular within the AOBO, with a recorded surplus of \$68,715.
-A detailed review of the operations of the operating entities is contained in the reports of the Chairman and Chief Executive within the annual report.
+The operating entities consisting of Opera Australia and the Australian Opera and Ballet Orchestra (AOBO) recorded a combined surplus for the year of \$12,695,103 of which \$9,628,784 related to the gain on disposal of the Melbourne Opera Centre property.
+One of the major successes of 2016 for Opera Australia was the Handa Opera on Sydney Harbour production of Turandot, with over 51,733 people experiencing the spectacular event.
+Opera Australia also experienced very strong Musical Theatre performances from My Fair Lady which became the highest selling show ever at the Sydney Opera House.
+Opera at the Sydney Opera House and at the Melbourne Arts Centre enjoyed high occupancy.
+A detailed review of the operations of each operating entity is contained in the reports of the Chairman and Chief Executive within the annual report.